Category - Boilers

 Modern condensing boilers are all A-rated for efficiency meaning that they make use of at least 90% of the energy they consume when generating heat and hot water for your home.
 If you’ve noticed your utility bills creeping up in spite of no major changes to your household’s energy usage, it’s likely that it’s time for a new boiler.

 At BOXT, we’re on a mission to make the home heating industry fairer and more affordable for all.
-We have a huge range of boilers available at prices to suit your budget along with finance options and boiler subscriptions, too.
-Use our Find A Boiler tool to start saving money and energy today.
+We have a huge range of boilers available at prices to suit your budget along with a range of ways to pay, too.

 7. Not enough hot water